ruralinnovation/svelte-prerender-example/README.md

 # Prerender Svelte app at build-time

-This is an example how to prerender Svelte app
+This is a minimal example of how to prerender the UI defined by Svelte into an `html` file that will be served by your Shiny app.

 ## Get started